Sven-vh/fluent-builder-pattern/README.md

 ### Visual Indentation Macros

 The library provides macros for visual clarity in nested configurations.
-These are completely optional but help make code more readable:
+These are completely optional but help make code more readable.
+It also helps with formatters that apply automatically and remove indentation.

 ```cpp
 // Without indentation macros: